Peritract/sorting-visualisations/README.md

-# sorting-visualisations
+# Sorting Visualisations

-Visualisations of sorting algorithms
+#### Visualisations of different sorting algorithms using Canvas